Revilo91/comfoclime_api/ComfoClimeAPI.md

 | 75   | ?                | 0100 1011 |
 | 83   | ?                | 0101 0011 |

 The status value seems to be bit matrix.
-Without official documentation this can be challenging to find out the meaning.
+Without official documentation, it can be challenging to find out the meaning.
 Maybe it's like this:
 | bit | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |
 |-----|---|---|---|---|---|---|---|---|
 | val |128| 64| 32| 16| 8 | 4 | 2 | 1 |